 Let's go back tho the humble beginnings and see where all this madness came from.
 Labels, artists, fanzines, tape traders, and who started THE GROWL.
 We will showcase history from the early days all the way up to now.

 Within the realms of metal one subgenre has stood fast, not seduced by the lures commercial success.
 From its beginning it has delivered unrelenting fury that has not eased as the music aged.
 Death Metal has survived in basement bars to mud covered fields around Europe and America.
 This film will tell the tale of those who stood together, stood tall.
 From musicians, record labels, promoters and the fans whose loyalty never fades and commitments never wain from keeping “The Growl” alive.

-Hey there, my name is Cam Schwarz “Cannibal Cam” and I'm working with my best friend Phil Pattison and our RABIDOG FILMS team to bring you what we feel is the most comprehensive guide to the death metal scene.
-I myself have been involved in the underground since 1990 and have forever been entrenched within the scene in some way or another.
-The main point of this film is to at least try and involve as many of the legends, and underground heroes new and old within this film.
-We need to get to their places or dwelling and get the real true stories, history, etc from said bands, labels, zine makers, tape traders, etc....
-So it is up to you to help us out and achieve these proper stories and get to the towns, countries which all these people reside.
-We need to get to Florida, California, Europe, Indonesia, South America and get the proper interviews to bring to you.
-So much is untold and we are here to tell, properly.
+Hey there, my name is Cam Schwarz, aka “Cannibal Cam,” and I'm working with my best friend Phil Pattison and our RABIDOG FILMS team, to bring you what we feel is the most comprehensive guide to the Death Metal scene ever.
+I myself have been involved in the underground since 1990, and have forever been entrenched within the scene in some way or another since then.
+The main point of this film is to involve as many of the legends, and underground heroes (new and old) within this film.
+We need to travel to certain cities in order to obtain these gritty true stories, the history, the anecdotes, etc., from said bands, labels, zine makers, tape traders, and so forth.
+So, we're asking you to lend a hand and help us achieve our goal in collecting these stories, and reach the cities or countries where these bands reside.
+Our aim is to travel to Florida, California, Europe, Indonesia, South America and record the interviews so we can bring you this incredible information.
+So much is yet untold and we want to do it truthfully and do it right.